MechanicalRabbit/PostgresCatalog.jl/doc/src/index.md

 ## Overview

-`PostgresCatalog` is a Julia library for introspecting and manipulating the structure of a Postgres database.
+`PostgresCatalog` is a Julia library for introspecting Postgres databases and generating models of the database structure.

 ### Installation